Internet Security and you.

 So in light of recent events, I wanted to put my experience and knowledge down in internet security out there for others to see and learn from so they can avoid the common mistakes others have made.
 Not all of us are news worthy, but it doesn't make it less important to make sure these things don't happen to us or those we care about.
 Please, pass this page on to others as well.

-Also, if you feel I'm missing anything (I'm sure I am) or that I could explain anything better, please comment below.
+Also, if you feel I'm missing anything (I'm sure I am) or that I could explain anything better, please contact me and I'll be constantly revising this.
 I also realize structurally it could probably follow a better format but I wanted to sort of articulate something quickly then maybe patch it up later so the layout is sort of blah right now.